 Thalidomide is given in a capsule form.
-Capsules should be swallowed whole with water - do not break or chew the capsules.
+Capsules should be swallowed whole with water; do not break, crush or chew the capsules.
 Thalidomide is best taken before bedtime because it can cause sleepiness.
 It also should be taken at least one hour after your last evening meal.

-If you miss a dose and it is less than 12 hours since the dose was due, take it as soon as you remember.
+If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
-DO NOT take two doses to make up for a missed dose.
+Do not take 2 doses at once to make up for a missed dose.

 Thalidomide REMS Program

 In order to receive thalidomide, patients will need to participate in a program called REMS (Risk Evaluation and Mitigation Strategy).
 This program educates healthcare professionals and patients about the dangers of thalidomide exposure to a fetus.
 This exposure can cause serious birth defects and patients taking the medication will need to use two reliable forms of birth control.
 This includes men taking thalidomide because it is present in sperm.
 The REMS program limits who can prescribe and dispense the medication.
 Patients will also need to complete a survey and safety agreement before starting the drug and every month they are taking it.
 Important safety reminders: